Addison’s disease in dogs: Its causes, symptoms and treatment.

-Addison’s Disease (Hypoadrenocorticism) is a hormonal disorder named after Thomas Addison, a British scientist, who is credited for being the first person to demonstrate that adrenal glands are necessary for life.
+Addison’s disease (hypoadrenocorticism) is a hormonal disorder named after Thomas Addison, a British scientist, who is credited for being the first person to demonstrate that adrenal glands are necessary for life.

 Dogs, cats, humans and other species have a pair of small glands located in the abdomen, one next to each kidney.
 In Latin, “kidney” is “renal” and “next to” is “ad.”
 These small glands are therefore called the adrenal glands because of their location.
 They are so named because they were recognized by anatomists long before their vital (lifesaving) function was understood.

-Glucocorticoids and Mineralocorticoids
+Glucocorticoids and mineralocorticoids.

 Both of these hormones have an effect on the function of cells everywhere in the body.
-To look at it another way, cells everywhere in the body need some glucocorticoids and some mineralocorticoids to be healthy.
+To look at it another way, cells everywhere in the body need glucocorticoids and mineralocorticoids to be healthy.
 They suffer if there is too much or too little of either or both.

 Addison’s disease occurs when the body contains too little glucocorticoid or too little mineralocorticoid, or both.

-Glucocorticoids are a natural cortisone, which is necessary for life and important in ensuring that individuals feel well.
+Glucocorticoids are natural cortisone, which is necessary for life and important in ensuring that individuals feel well.
 Glucocorticoids have many functions, including an effect on appetite and immune system function.

 Doctors commonly use both natural and synthetic cortisones because they can be beneficial as a medical treatment for relatively minor problems (e.g., poison oak) and for serious life-threatening medical disorders (e.g., some cancers).
 If a patient chronically has too much or too little cortisone in their system, serious medical problems can result.
 Too little cortisone is one of two components of Addison’s disease.